 Burial benefits extend to eligible spouses and dependents, including burial alongside the Veteran and perpetual care of the interment site.
 The name and relevant dates of birth and death of the spouse or dependent are inscribed on the Veteran’s headstone at no expense to the family.
 Importantly, spouses and qualified dependents are eligible for burial even if they pass away before the Veteran and are not required to be interred in the same national cemetery as the Veteran.

-National Cemeteries include:
+State Cemeteries include:

 Fayetteville: Fayetteville National Cemetery